romulobil/ocs-inventory-ufpa/README.md

 - user: admin
 - password: admin

-:exclamation: It's no longer necessary to say the extremely required to change these credentials, once inside the system.
+:exclamation: It's no longer necessary to say the extremely required to change theses credentials, once inside the system.
 |-----------------------------------------|

 ## Configuring the notifications